 Almost immediately after they move in, Malik and Imani see Karen installing surveillance cameras on the exterior of her house.
 Imani naïvely comments on Karen’s sudden concern to have this security system in place: “I don’t know why.
 There’s almost no crime in this neighborhood.
 I checked.”
 Hey, Imani: Too bad you didn’t check to see if you were moving in next door to a racist.

 Malik and Imani have plans to start a family, but later in the story, someone in the couple has second thoughts, due to fear of all the “pandemics and racism” going on, and because the couple’s long-term finances are kind of shaky.
 Imani, who makes more money than Malik does, is described as a “successful blogger.”
-She works from home and is seen occasionally doing some blogging on her laptop.
+She works from home and is seen occasionally doing some blogging on her laptop computer.

 Malik runs a community center in East Point, Georgia (a predominantly African American city), but the movie never shows him doing any work.
 It’s just a perpetuation of a negative stereotype that African American men are lazy.
 And it’s also a missed opportunity to show Malik doing something positive in his job.